calaldees/teachingWorkshops/teacherEducation/behaviour.md

 You are the leader of a cult.
 Kind of an odd analogy, but an idea for a mindset.
 You create the rules, values, indoctrinate.

+* Culture --> Shared Values of a group
 * Unconsciously, we try to fit in, to conform.
 We often try to behave normally (for that culture)
 * Normative messages
 * Routines